wso2/docs-is/en/docs/learn/fraud-detection.md

 WSO2 Identity Server supports the eventing framework which can be used to trigger some events such as user operations .
 Furthermore it supports pluggable handlers using which you can perform some operations based on the published events .
-With this manner you can intercept any user operation, invoke any third-party service and act upon the decisions provided by them.
+In this manner you can intercept any user operation, invoke any third-party service and act upon the decisions provided by them.
 This will be the ideal extension point for integrating with BI / IDV systems.
 Following are some examples of events.